 2018 Honoree: Ubuntu Pathways

-Ubuntu Pathways (formerly Ubuntu Education Fund) breaks the cycle of poverty by providing South Africa’s most vulnerable children with what all children deserve––everything, every day.
-Based out of their state-of-the-art headquarters in Port Elizabeth’s townships, Ubuntu provides an integrated support system of health, education, and social support, from cradle to career.
+Ubuntu Pathways (formerly Ubuntu Education Fund) breaks the cycle of poverty by providing orphaned and vulnerable children and their families in the townships of Gqeberha, South Africa (previously known as Port Elizabeth) with what all children deserve –– everything, every day.
+Ubuntu provides an integrated support system of health, education, and social support, from cradle to career.
 Ubuntu has redefined mainstream development models by focusing on the depth rather than breadth of their impact on a community of 400,000.
-Their innovative approach has created a blueprint for community transformation around the world, highlighting the difference between merely touching a life and fundamentally changing it.
+Their innovative approach has created a blueprint for community transformation around the world, highlighting the difference between merely touching a life and fundamentally changing one.